 The UN supported International Synergies capacity building and implementation with National Cleaner Production Centres (NCPCs) in Sri Lanka, Egypt and Peru; and in 7 African nations.
 Specific work in industrial parks/areas has included work in China (delivery of industrial symbiosis in the Tianjin Economic Development Area -TEDA – the world’s largest industrial park and in 3 additional provinces), in industrial zones in Egypt and the UK.

-Regional economic development through intelligence-based industrial symbiosis
+Regional economic development through intelligence-based industrial symbiosis (RED IBIS)

 International Synergies has developed a methodology to design an integrated closed-loop system of circular economy/resource efficiency opportunities for regional economic development (including industrial parks and economic development zones).
 International Synergies has wide experience in the development of economic development opportunities for eco-industrial areas, informed by information regarding the local context, and existing and neighbouring industries.